bigtangle/server/README.md

 Performance Test

+update block evaluation:

 mining rewards:

-time interval 10 Minutes:

-update block evaluation:
+height interval c ( for example) 10000 = 3 hours  :

 select number of   blocks pro miner with condition the block is not used for last reward and good rating
-1) select last reward block and get the last height
+1) select last reward block and get the last height max height from list (select   from block evaluation where milestone = true and blocktype = reward)

 2) select all blocks with height > last height + all blocks in block evaluation with rating < 75
 3) calculation all block

  coin= number * amount / total
-add to block with coinbase transaction and the height in the block.
+add to block with coinbase transaction and the height in the block. validation of reward block number* >

+(each miner for own reward or for all miner reward ?)